netw0rm/atlaskit/packages/drag-and-drop/docs/USAGE.md

 - Dragging within a horizontal list
 - Moving items between horizontal lists
-- Moving a *draggable* from a vertical list to a *horizontal* list
+- Moving a `Draggable` from a vertical list to a horizontal list
 - Nesting

 ### Long term backlog

 - Automatically disabling physics for a drag when the frame rate drops below a threshold.
 This can be because of low system resources, or when the are 100's of impacted items during a drag
-- A mechanism to programtically perform dragging
+- A mechanism to perform dragging without user input
-- Mutli-drag
+- Dragging multiple items at a time
 - And lots more!

 ## `DragDropContext`

-In order to use drag and drop, you need to have the part of your react tree that you want to be able to use drag and drop in wrapped in a **drag drop context**.
-It is advised to just wrap your entire application in a **drag drop context**.
-Having nested **drag drop context**'s is not supported.
-You will be able to achieve your desired conditional dragging and dropping using the `type` and `provide` functions of `droppable` and `draggable`.
-You can think of this function as having a similar purpose to the [react-redux Provider component](https://github.com/reactjs/react-redux/blob/master/docs/api.md#provider-store)
+In order to use drag and drop, you need to have the part of your react tree that you want to be able to use drag and drop in wrapped in a `DragDropContext`.
+It is advised to just wrap your entire application in a `DragDropContext`.
+Having nested `DragDropContext`'s is *not* supported.
+You will be able to achieve your desired conditional dragging and dropping using the props of `Droppable` and `Draggable`.
+You can think of `DragDropContext` as having a similar purpose to the [react-redux Provider component](https://github.com/reactjs/react-redux/blob/master/docs/api.md#provider-store)

-This function will return a higher order component which wraps the component that you provide.
-It will spread whatever props you pass it onto your original component.

 ### Prop type information